-I’ve recently returned from several weeks in Botswana, having had the most sensory experiences.
-Close up I observed many of the species inhabiting the game parks and from afar, I saw the bigger picture of this incredible ecosystem.
+I’ve recently returned from several weeks visiting safari parks Botswana.
+I’ve had the most sensory experiences, close up and from afar, as I observed many of the species living in this wild wonderland.

 With so much wildlife in Africa, how do you choose where to go on safari?
-It’s a difficult one, but our dear friend Deb, originally from Zimbabwe knows Africa well and recommended Botswana because;
+It’s a difficult one, but our dear friend Deb, originally from Zimbabwe knows Africa well and recommended we visit safari parks in Botswana, rather than other African countries because;

 - there’s a political democracy